swissmakers/fail2ban-ui/deployment/container/README.md

    - **Remote Server**: Add via SSH or API agent connection

 3. **Configure Settings**
+   - **Fail2Ban Callback URL**: This URL is used by all Fail2Ban instances to send ban alerts back to Fail2Ban UI
+     - For local deployments: Use the same port as Fail2Ban UI (e.g., `http://127.0.0.1:8080` or your configured port)
+     - For reverse proxy setups: Use your TLS-encrypted endpoint (e.g., `https://fail2ban.example.com`)
+     - The callback URL automatically updates when you change the server port (if using the default localhost pattern)
    - Set up email alerts (optional)
    - Configure language preferences
    - Adjust security settings

 > **Note:** The local Fail2Ban service is optional.
 Fail2Ban UI can manage remote Fail2Ban servers via SSH or API agents without requiring a local Fail2Ban installation in the container.

+> **Important:** The Fail2Ban Callback URL must be accessible from all Fail2Ban instances (local and remote) that need to send alerts.
+If you change the Fail2Ban UI port, ensure the callback URL is updated accordingly.

 ---